 In this online information environment, how can we ensure that people are provided with the best quality content to guide important decisions?
 How has the internet changed the way we consume and produce information?
 How might discussions about scientific topics be affected?

-The UK's national academy of science, the Royal Society, has been exploring this question with leading scientists, major technology companies, prominent fact-checkers, and others.
-The findings and recommendations of this work will be published in its report entitled ‘The Online Information Environment: Understanding how the internet shapes people’s engagement with scientific information.’
+The UK's national academy of science, the Royal Society, explored this question with leading scientists, major technology companies, prominent fact-checkers, and others.
+The findings and recommendations of this work were published in its report entitled ‘The online information environment: understanding how the internet shapes people’s engagement with scientific information.’

-To mark the launch of the report, the Royal Society invites you to join this online discussion between Professor Melissa Terras (Professor of Digital Cultural Heritage, University of Edinburgh) and Dr Vint Cerf ForMemRS (Vice President and Chief Internet Evangelist, Google).
-With opening remarks from the project’s chair, Professor Frank Kelly FRS (Emeritus Professor of Mathematics of Systems, University of Cambridge), the event will outline the key findings and recommendations of the report and delve into the complex challenges which exist in the online information environment.
+This online discussion brought together two members of the report to discuss its findings: Professor Melissa Terras (Professor of Digital Cultural Heritage, University of Edinburgh) and Dr Vint Cerf ForMemRS (Vice President and Chief Internet Evangelist, Google).
+Opening remarks were made by the project’s chair, Professor Frank Kelly FRS (Emeritus Professor of Mathematics of Systems, University of Cambridge).
+The event outlined the key findings and recommendations of the report and delved into the complex challenges which exist in the online information environment.

 About the speakers